iotile/iotile_cloud/docs/aws-infrastructure.md

 - **SESIssues** to get SES notifications on email delivery issues
 - **StaffNotifications** used by the Django apps as a simple way to send notifications to IOTile Cloud Staff.
 DevOps people need to be subscribed to this topic to receive emails.
 - **IotileCloudEBNotifications** used to get notification on ElasticBeanstalk deployment or alarms.
-- **arch-slack-notification-{stage}** to allow Django apps to send messages to Arch Slack channel.
-Triggers an AWS lambda function to do the actual posting.
-- **custom--kla-tencor1--{stage}** is used to trigger a special custom AWS Lambda function used to process Lanmond Saver waveform events.
 - **iotile--delete-s3--{stage}** Used to trigger an AWS Lambda function to delete an S3 file.
 - **iotile--upload-sxd--{stage}** Used to trigger an AWS Lambda function to process an uploaded SXd file.
 - **dyanmodb** Used to get notificaitons on DynamoDb issues.